nshugay/innowise-js-bootcamp/README.md

 ## Contact

-If you have questions or suggestions, reach out via GitHub issues.
+If you have questions or suggestions, reach out via GitHub issues or via Telegram [@nshugay](http://t.me/nshugay).